<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>Heat oven to fan oven 170˚c, mark 5.
 Grease and base line a 23x23cm cake tin with non-stick baking parchment.
 Place the first 6 dry ingredients in a mixing bowl and stir to mix.</p>

 <p>Put the maple syrup, butter and sugar in a saucepan and place over a low heat.
 Stir until thoroughly combined and warm but don’t let the mixture boil.
 Stir in the almond butter.
-Pour into the dry ingredients and mix well. </p>
+Pour into the dry ingredients and mix well.</p>

 <p>Tip the mixture into the prepared tin and press down to smooth the surface and pack it tightly.
 Bake in the oven for 25-30 minutes until evenly golden brown.
 Cut into squares or rectangles while still warm but leave in the tin to cool completely.
 If you try to take them out before they are thoroughly cold they will fall apart.</p>

 <p>Once cooled and firm lift out of the tin and store in an airtight container.
-These bars will keep for a week.</p>
+These bars will keep for a week.
+To see more of our fabulous recipes for salads, soups, savoury dishes and sweets and snacks, visit our <a href="https://www.hedonistichiking.com/hungry-hikers/" target="_blank" rel="noopener">Recipe Pages</a>.</p>

-<figure class="wp-block-image aligncenter size-full"><img decoding="async" width="700" height="468" src="https://www.hedonistichiking.com/wp-content/uploads/2026/04/1-54570191902_74ffdb80a3_o-1.jpg" alt="" class="wp-image-4599" srcset="https://www.hedonistichiking.com/wp-content/uploads/2026/04/1-54570191902_74ffdb80a3_o-1.jpg 700w, https://www.hedonistichiking.com/wp-content/uploads/2026/04/1-54570191902_74ffdb80a3_o-1-480x321.jpg 480w" sizes="(min-width: 0px) and (max-width: 480px) 480px, (min-width: 481px) 700px, 100vw" /></figure>
+<figure class="wp-block-image aligncenter size-full"><img loading="lazy" decoding="async" width="700" height="525" src="https://www.hedonistichiking.com/wp-content/uploads/2026/04/1-trail-bars-cooked-and-marked-920x690-1.jpg" alt="" class="wp-image-4598" srcset="https://www.hedonistichiking.com/wp-content/uploads/2026/04/1-trail-bars-cooked-and-marked-920x690-1.jpg 700w, https://www.hedonistichiking.com/wp-content/uploads/2026/04/1-trail-bars-cooked-and-marked-920x690-1-480x360.jpg 480w" sizes="(min-width: 0px) and (max-width: 480px) 480px, (min-width: 481px) 700px, 100vw" /></figure>

 ]]></content:encoded>